 Dance performances by locals in Chouki Dhani

 Lastly, it’s Hotel Umaid Bhawan to rest after one hell of a day.
 Madan did an amazing job taking us to the right places at the right times in our tight schedule.
 This hotel now is too good to just sleep.
-Pools, beautiful and colorful interior, grand King size bed, staff like personal maids, crystal chandeliers, true palace experience but before we realize, it’s already Good morning!
-Heavy delicious breakfast and we are on road already.
+Pools, beautiful and colorful interior, grand King-size bed, staff like personal maids, crystal chandeliers, true palace experience but before we realize it, it’s already Good morning!
+Heavy delicious breakfast and we are on the road already.

 Day 3: